egberts/egberts.github.io-src/content/articles/dnssec-bind9-root.md

 DNSSEC Key Subdirectory
 -----------------------
-Key subdirectory must be writeable by its UNIX owner of `named` daemon.
+Key subdirectory must be writable by its UNIX owner of `named` daemon.
 Move to the key subdirectory:

 ```bash
 mkdir -p /var/lib/bind/keys